GuildCrafts/core-vanilla-javascript/solo_study.md

 A day-by-day structured deep dive into the basics JavaScript.
 Read articles, watch videos, complete lessons and exercises, and implement a final project.

-## Day 1: Variables, Flow control, and Functions
+## Day 1: Variables, Flow Control, and Functions

-Your objectives for the day is to achieve:
+Your objectives for the day are to achieve:

 - Basic understanding of variables
-- Basic string and array manipulation
+- Basic string manipulation
 - Understand 'truthy' and 'falsey'
-- Understand literal notation
-- Understand dot bracket notation
-- Basic understanding of JSON
-- Understand Operator precedence
-- Practice Flow control: iteration, if, switch, while, for loops
+- Practice flow control with conditionals
-- Understand and practice Functions: arguments, arity, return, scope
+- Understand and practice functions: arguments, return, scope

 ### Plan